mindspore-ai/docs/tutorials/source_en/beginner/tensor.md

 <class 'mindspore.common.tensor.Tensor'>
 ```

-If the initial value is `NumPy.array`, the generated `Tensor` data type corresponds to `NumPy.array`.
+If the initial value is `numpy.ndarray`, the generated `Tensor` data type corresponds to `numpy.ndarray`.

 - **Generating a tensor by using init**